 Traditionally they are made with the top of the can upwards.
 The bottom of the can stays in place.
 This allows the stove to be sturdier.
 The bottom of the can will also catch embers, which makes it safer to use indoors.

 However, it is a lot easier to cut out a door when the top of the can is downwards.
-You just remove the lid and start snipping the door away (if you don’t do it this way, you’ll have to create a hole in the can so your tin snips have an entry point).
-Also, when the top of the can is upwards, you can use it as a cooking surface for your pot – no additional pot stand required!
+You remove the lid and start snipping the door away (if you don’t do it this way, you’ll have to create a hole in the can so your tin snips have an entry point).
+When the top of the can is upwards, you can use it as a cooking surface for your pot – no other pot stand is required!

 Top of can upwards:

 - Bottom stays intact, making the stove sturdier.

 - The bottom of the can will catch embers, making it safer to use indoors or around dry brush.

 - It’s harder to cut a door in the can.
 You’ll have to create a hole in the can so your tin snips have an entry point.

 - The bottom of the can serves as a pot rest – just punch some flame holes in it.

 - Can create the fire outside of the stove, then just set the stove on top of it.